warner/python-spake2/README.md

 s = SPAKE2_A.from_serialized(data, params=params.Params3072)
 ```

-This library does not currently protect against timing attacks.
-Do not allow
+This library is very much *not* constant-time, and does not protect against
-attackers to measure how long it takes you to create or respond to a message.
+timing attacks.
+Do not allow attackers to measure how long it takes you to
+create or respond to a message.

 This library depends upon a strong source of random numbers.
 Do not use it on
 a system where os.urandom() is weak.